Who We Are

 The company’s purpose is to generate innovative forms of theatre through experiments with language, new music theatre, and explorations of political issues, seamlessly integrating the visual arts, music, dance, technology, and architecture.

 Creation productions have been presented at many theatres and museums including: La MaMa E.T.C., Manhattan Theatre Club, Primary Stages, The Kitchen, The Flea Theater, HERE Arts Center, Dance Theatre Workshop, Dixon Place, P.S.
-122, Theatre for the New City, The Ohio Theatre, New City Theatre (Seattle), Southern Theatre (Minneapolis), The Illusion Theatre (Minneapolis) Padua Playwrights’ Festival (LA), Long Beach Opera (CA), The Painted Bride (Philadelphia) The Baltimore Theatre Project, The Walker Art Center, The Washington Project for the Arts (DC), The Minneapolis Institute of Art, The Künstlerhaus Bethanien in Berlin, Le Palais des Beaux Arts in Brussels, the Architecture Museum of Basel, De Melkweg in Amsterdam, and others.
+122, Theatre for the New City, The Ohio Theatre, New City Theater (Seattle), Southern Theatre (Minneapolis), The Illusion Theatre (Minneapolis) Padua Playwrights’ Festival (LA), Long Beach Opera (CA), The Painted Bride (Philadelphia) The Baltimore Theatre Project, The Walker Art Center, The Washington Project for the Arts (DC), The Minneapolis Institute of Art, The Künstlerhaus Bethanien in Berlin, Le Palais des Beaux Arts in Brussels, the Architecture Museum of Basel, De Melkweg in Amsterdam, and others.

-Creation Production Company’s work is made possible with public funds from the New York State Council on the Arts, a State Agency.
+Creation Production Company’s work is made possible with public funds from the New York State Council on the Arts, a State Agency. |